The impact of a massive Sagittarius dSph on GD-1-like streams: Fitting the GD-1 stream

 For each model stream, we divide the mock stars into 12 bins of width $\Delta\phi_1=10^\circ$, centred on the distance data points at $\{-85^\circ,-75^\circ, ... , 5^\circ, 15^\circ\}$.
 To account for the path of the stream through each bin, we estimate its mean track by fitting a quadratic to each of the 5 phase space distributions as functions of $\phi_1$.
 We use the \texttt{scipy} function \texttt{stats.gaussian\_kde} to fit KDEs to the distributions of mock stars about these quadratics.
 A popular and rapid algorithm to find the optimal bandwidth of a Gaussian KDE is Silverman's rule of thumb \citep{Silverman}, which works well with unimodal distributions.
 While most of the mock streams do produce unimodal distributions, we found that perturbations can create low-density secondary streams offset from the main track.
 These resulted in much larger bandwidths and therefore oversmoothing when using Silverman's rule of thumb.
 To fix this issue we use only data points within 2 standard deviations of the mean when calculating the bandwidth of each distribution, so far-outlying secondary streams do not contribute.
 We also do not let the $\phi_2$ and proper motion bandwidths exceed $0.25^\circ$ and 0.05~mas/yr respectively, to prevent oversmoothing.
 These values are typical widths of the streams in the corresponding dimensions.
 However, we include all mock stars in each bin when calculating the KDEs themselves.
 Tests on randomly generated streams showed that this produced KDEs which represented the distributions well.
 Each of the five dimensions are fitted with their own independent KDE.

 We assign a likelihood to a data point by assuming its uncertainty is Gaussian, and multiplying this Gaussian by the KDE.
 The likelihood of the point is taken as the integral of this product over all space.
-We ignore the uncertainties in $\phi_2$ since they are negligible compared to the width of the stream.
+We ignore the uncertainties in $\phi_2$ (since they are negligible compared to the width of the stream) and do not include the membership probabilities in the likelihood.
 Finally, we compute the log-likelihood of the model $\mathrm{log}L$ by summing the log-likelihoods of all the data points.
-The only exceptions to this are when there are too few mock stars in a bin, and when the model stream does not extend over the full range of $\phi_1$ ($-90^\circ<\phi_1<30^\circ$).
+The only exceptions to this are when there are too few mock stars in a bin (5 or fewer in our procedure), and when the model stream does not extend over the full range of $\phi_1$ ($-90^\circ<\phi_1<30^\circ$).
 In both cases we set $\mathrm{log}L=-\infty$ and the model is rejected.
 We avoid using the normalisation of the density in the likelihood, since this may be sensitive to the time-dependence of the stripping rate from the cluster and would require a more detailed model of the cluster evolution.